GIVING INVITATION

 CERTAINLY EXPRESSING

-The following are some examples of expressions for showing certainty and doubt.
+The following are some examples of expressions for showing certainty

 Certainty: